siddhant-Ghosh30/Sydney-Voice-Activated-AI-Assistant/README.md

 # 🗣️ Sydney – Voice Activated AI Assistant

 **Sydney** is a smart, voice-controlled virtual assistant built using Python.
-Think of her as your personal Alexa or Google Assistant – but customizable, offline-friendly, and equipped with AI-powered responses, music playback via Spotify, and real-time voice interaction.
+Think of her as your personal Alexa or Google Assistant –equipped with AI-powered responses, music playback via Spotify, and real-time voice interaction.
+Also designed to perform tasks such as web browsing, fetching news headlines

 ---